EmpowerPlastic/empowerchain/docs/tokenomics/overview.md

 for all participants in the EmpowerChain ecosystem.
 This is important for long-term development and maintenance, but more importantly to ensure that the token is a viable incentive for actors in the waste sector to participate.

+Disclaimer: The tokenomics are subject to change, and might get updated before launch.
+The tokenomics are also subject to governance, and can be changed by governance at any time after launch.

 ## Token overview

 EmpowerChain uses a native network utility token called $MPWR (pronounced "empower").